Helsinki-NLP/shroom/index.md

 | **Labeled test set** | To be published (ETA Feb 1st) |

 We are releasing a participant kit, which we'll keep building up.
+It contains the scoring program as well as two baselines: a random baseline and an XLM-R based system.
+The latter is a very naive system and is mostly meant for demonstration purposes (in particular how to convert character-level labels into wordpiece-level tags and vice-versa).
-For now, it contains the scoring program as well as a random baseline, you can download it from <a href="https://a3s.fi/mickusti-2007780-pub/participant_kit.zip" download>here</a>.
+You can download the participant kit from <a href="https://a3s.fi/mickusti-2007780-pub/participant_kit.zip" download>here</a>.